../../_images/backtest.svg

 • Pro: 25 technical analysis strategies.

-• Legend: Unlocks everything in the Pro tier and will soon provide access to advanced machine learning algorithms for price and trend forecasting.
+• Legend: Unlocks everything in the Pro tier and access to advanced machine learning algorithms for trend forecasting.

 5. Time Window#